ScrPzz/InstagramScraper/README.md

 - Unify the parsing methods

-- Create a folder for each post
+- Create a folder for each post and profile ✔️

 - Extract location